Formerly an ancient Roman city, Cimiez is now the home to several extraordinary sites and museums.

 Here’s how to get there by Bus:

 Take the Bus #15 Rimiez or Bus #17 Monestere/Cimiez both of which can be caught from behind Nice Etoile Shopping Center, behind Galeries Lafayette, or anywhere on rue Geoffredo which runs one block inland from the Promenade du Paillon gardens.
 Bus #17 actually starts from the train station, and Bus #20 Saint-Sylvestre will get you there from the Port.
-The Bus #15 runs the most frequently, every 10 minutes during the week and every 20-30 minutes on Sundays and French holidays.
+The Bus #15 runs the most frequently, every 10 minutes during the week and every but it doesn’t run on Sundays or French holidays.
 Like all bus routes in Nice, it will only cost 1.50€ (or just 1€ if you buy the 10-trip card), and you pay as you board.

 For the Matisse Museum, Archaeology Museum and Monastery you get off at the ‘Arenes/Musee Matisse’ stop: If you are on the Bus #15 it’s just after you pass the beautiful Hotel Regina on your left, and on the Bus #17 or the #20 it’s just after the ‘Edouard VII’ stop, and if you stay on a few more minutes, the #17 finishes at the Monastery.

-Only one bus passes the Chagall Museum: the Bus #15 Rimiez/St-George.
+Only one of these buses passes by the Chagall Museum: the Bus #15 Rimiez/St-George.
 Once the bus is well up the hill and you have a great city view to your left, you know your stop is getting close.
 After you pass the ‘Rolland Garros’ stop, push the red button and get off at the ‘Musee Chagall’ stop.
 The museum is via the road on your left.
-If you stay on 6 more stops, you arrive at the Matisse Museum.
+If you stay on for 6 more stops, you arrive at the Matisse Museum.

-After doing the Matisse Museum, if you have the energy for the Chagall Museum, take Bus #15 or #22 toward Nice for 6 stops, or better yet, take the scenic tree-lined 15-minute downhill walk.
-To get back to town take any of these buses back down, and again the Bus #22 comes the most frequently at every 10 minutes during the week and every 20 on Sundays (when the others don’t run).
+After the Matisse Museum, if you still have the energy for the Chagall Museum, take Bus #15 or #20 toward Nice for 6 stops, or better yet, take the scenic tree-lined 15-minute downhill walk.
+To get back to town take any of these buses back down; the Bus #20 comes the most frequently at every 10 minutes during the week and every 20 on Sundays (when the #15 doesn’t run).
 Due to the one-way streets, the bus takes a slightly different route on the way down, so if you want to get off the closest to Vieux Nice, get off at Place Wilson, which you can recognize by the small park on your right.

 Other Transportation Options…